0dadj1an/r80.10POCgenerator/README.md

-# r80.10POCgenerator
+r80.10POCgenerator
-script related to POC:
+scripts related to POC:

 poc_first_time_generator_all.sh

+reboot.sh

-This script can help you to configure Check Point R80.10 all in one POC server
+These scripts can help you to configure Check Point R80.10 all in one POC server

 It has been tested on Gaia OS only.

-1. Copy script to gateway and chmod +x on that
+1. Copy both scripts to gateway and chmod +x on them

+2. Script reboot.sh is help script to reboot server when first time wizard finish.
+Run it in sepparate ssh session in backgroud first --> ./reboot.sh &

-2. run ./poc_first_time_generator_all.sh and follow instructions
+3. in second ssh session run ./poc_first_time_generator_all.sh and follw instruction

-script will finish first time wizard and set settings - blade activation (FW/AV/ABOT/APP/TE/IPS) + Smart Event and Correlation Unit + IPS update + new POC TP profile with settings according to POC guide

-script will generate following log and lock files:
+scripts will generate following log and lock files:

 cmd.txt - tenplate for OS config

 done_lock.lock - done lock notifying that first time and settings were finished successfully

+reboot_lock.lock - reboot lock notifying that first time was finished successfully

 first_timelog.log - main log file

 id.txt - session id for API

 mgmt.txt - name of mgmt interface

 mgmtip.txt - ip of mgmt interface